Pylons/pyramid/docs/quick_tutorial/cookiecutters.rst

 Prelude: Quick Project Startup with Cookiecutters
 =================================================

-To ease the process of getting started on a project, the Pylons Project provides :term:`cookiecutter`\ s that generate sample :app:`Pyramid` projects from project templates.
-These cookiecutters will install :app:`Pyramid` and its dependencies as well.
+To ease the process of getting started on a project, the Pylons Project provides a :term:`cookiecutter` that generates sample :app:`Pyramid` projects from project templates.
+The cookiecutter will install :app:`Pyramid` and its dependencies as well.
 We will still cover many topics of web application development using :app:`Pyramid`, but it's good to know of this facility.
 This prelude will demonstrate how to get a working :app:`Pyramid` web application running via ``cookiecutter``.

 Objectives